A variety of amazing music, gigs and people have helped make the past few years an exciting time for me.

 The other band that I have just begun working for is the power rock trio “The Conniption Fits”.
 This has been a fun gig, where I get to cut loose a bit.
 The set list ranges all the way from 80’s, 90’s and 2000’s rock, to original material.
 We just released the single “Misinformed Informant”, producing over 100,000 streams in the first two weeks.

-In between gigs with these bands I provide drum lessons in the Manchester, NH area, freelance, playing and recording in a vast array of projects.
+In between gigs with these bands I provide drum lessons in the Portsmouth, NH area, freelance, playing and recording in a vast array of projects.
 I recently had the opportunity to sit in with a great singer songwriter named Brad Myrick.
 He just called out tunes like “Across the Universe” and “All Along the Watchtower” and we let it fly.
 Nothing like spontaneity and improvisation!
 I also performed with a great country singer named Jimmy Lehoux.
 I had done some studio work for him in the past so it was a blast sharing the stage with him.

 Some of the Musicians Along the Way…